gmboowa/extract_species_abundance.py/README.md

 # Kraken2 species-level abundance extractor

-This script extracts **species-level abundance** from a Kraken2 report file and provides a summary of species names, their percentage abundance, and the number of reads assigned.
+This script extracts **species-level abundance** from a Kraken2 report file such as the one generated from TheiaMeta_Illumina_PE_PHB (https://github.com/theiagen/public_health_bioinformatics/tree/main/workflows/theiameta) and provides a summary of species names, their percentage abundance, and the number of reads assigned.

 ## **Features**
 - Filters **species-level (S)** classifications from Kraken2 reports.